-The aim accepts that that 'identity' is not 'fixed'.
-It is a continuously evolving notion which cannot be preserved in aspic.
+The aim accepts that that 'identity' is not 'fixed', it is a continuously evolving notion.
 Different sectors of the population have differing though overlapping senses of identity and they value different constituents or expressions of that identity.
 Identity must also look outwards - as, indeed, it has in the past.